Greginkansas/-openhab-openhab1wiki/Use-local-TTS-with-squeezebox-onWindows.md

 If the voice quality is not sufficient, or the desired language is missing you may consider a commercial SAPI 5 voice.
 Only use trial versions until your openHAB TTS is working end-to-end, as I can not know if the solution is compatible with all voices.

-# The REST-TTS service
+# REST-TTS service
 One way to use OS-TTS with openHAB (e.g. Squeezebox) is to provide a REST API that will convert a text string to an .mp3 file with the respective spoken text.
 The software available from [[3](https://dl.dropboxusercontent.com/u/1781347/RESTTTS-2016-01-01.001.zip)] provides such an API.

+Extract the downloaded .zip package.
+This will provide you the source code of the utility (can be compiled using M$-VS 2013 community edition) as well as some pre-compiled ready to use files (.\RESTTTS\RESTTTS\bin\Release).

 ***
 # References